elorest/petergate/README.md

 [![Gem Version](https://badge.fury.io/rb/petergate.svg)](http://badge.fury.io/rb/petergate)

-> "If you like the straight forward and effective nature of [Strong Parameters](https://github.com/rails/strong_parameters) and suspect that [cancan](https://github.com/ryanb/cancan) might be overkill for your project then you'll love [Petergate's](https://github.com/isaacsloan/petergate) easy to use and read action and content based authorizations.
-It's magnificent!"
+> "It's magnificent!
+If you like the straight forward and effective nature of [Strong Parameters](https://github.com/rails/strong_parameters) and suspect that [cancan](https://github.com/ryanb/cancan) might be overkill for your project then you'll love [Petergate's](https://github.com/isaacsloan/petergate) easy to use and read action and content based authorizations."
 >
 > -- <cite>1 Peter 3:41</cite>